 One of the best ways to promote your brand to the wider customer is through the social media platform.
-However, before you get onto social media to start the promotion, you have to ensure that the site is well optimised for success.
-It should be easy to load and navigate, and also an advanced real-time inventory and checkout experience.
+However, before you get onto social media to start the promotion of your brand, you have to ensure that the site is well optimized for success.
+It should be easy to load and navigate, and also an advanced real-time inventory and an optimized and easy to follow checkout experience.

-You also need to understand that promoting the product through social media requires you to have the dedication and a proper strategy.
-You have to realize that success cannot be achieved overnight and needs some patience and proper strategy.
+You also need to understand that promoting the product through social media requires you to have complete dedication and a proper strategy to implement on social media channels like Facebook, Twitter, Youtube, LinkedIn, etc. You have to realize that success cannot be achieved overnight and needs some patience.

 These are the three main factors that will help you strategize social media plan for your online store’s success:

 Who – Your Target Audience

 You need to first have an idea of the customers that you will cater to.
 Try creating a customer profile in order to define the demographics of the customers you are trying to reach.
 The customer profile will help you to expand your business in terms of the product range as per the requirements.
 Accordingly, you need to choose the right and most appropriate social media platform and the demographic uses.
 For example, marketing the brand on LinkedIn may not be as effective as an Instagram campaign if your customers are Millennials.

 Getting the information can be easy as you will already have access to data, such as name, order history, address, shopping history and so on.
 You can also wish to get additional information if required like their hobbies, the likes, total income and so on.
 Newsletters can also be another way from where you can get the relevant info, and accordingly, you can categorize customer segments.